cloudstateio/samples-js-chat/README.md

 }
 ```

 This is a fairly unremarkable interface, it supports adding friends, removing friends and getting a list of friends.
 The one thing that is not standard is the use of `cloudstate.entity_key` annotations.
 This indicates to the Cloudstate proxy how to determine which entity an incoming request is for.
-In the above example, the `user` field on the `User` and `Friend` messages iss annotated with this, indicating our entities are identified by the user that owns them.
+In the above example, the `user` field on the `User` and `Friend` messages is annotated with this, indicating our entities are identified by the user that owns them.
 When the proxy passes the request on to our code, it will enrich it with the current state of the CRDT for that entity.

 Now we create the code.
 Open a file called `index.js`.
 First some setup code: